-More combat troops to Syria?
+Combat troops to Syria?
 Not so fast

 (CNN)Throughout the 2016 election campaign, then-candidate Donald Trump repeatedly promised a new approach to battlefield victory over ISIS, saying he would ask "the generals" to provide a new plan within 30 days of his inauguration.

 This week Navy captain and Pentagon spokesman Jeff Davis reported the Department of Defense was in the process of conducting the presidential-directed review, and that there were a number of measures they were considering to "accelerate the campaign against ISIS," but no decisions had yet been made.
-CNN journalists followed this announcement by reporting that one proposal was to send additional combat forces to Syria.
+CNN journalists followed this announcement by reporting that one proposal was to send combat forces to Syria.
+(Only small teams made up largely of Special Operations forces have operated there, providing training and assistance to anti-ISIS opposition groups on the ground.)

 Is there a disconnect?
 How can the Pentagon say it is considering a "number of measures" when a news organization reports a proposal to send additional troops?
 What does all this mean?

-Note: Correction: An earlier version of this commentary incorrectly referenced "additional combat troops" in describing a report that the Defense Department is exploring a proposal for American combat troops in Syria.
-The troops currently in Syria are largely Special Operations, not combat.